City of Highland Park Suspends Walk-in Services at the Police Department In Response to COVID-19

 - Urgent requests for vital records and real estate transfer stamps may be accommodated by pre-arranged appointment only, by contacting the Finance Department at email@example.com or 847.432.0800.

-- Certain services will be suspended entirely, including the sale of refuse stickers, parking permits, and vehicle and motorcycle stickers.
+- Certain services will be suspended entirely, including the sale of refuse stickers, parking permits, dog licenses, and vehicle and motorcycle stickers.

 - Citations for parking permits, vehicle stickers and dog licensing are suspended.
 Any citations received prior to March 19 should be paid through the mail, to the attention of the Finance Department, City Hall.
 Payments received prior to March 19 will be processed and permits or stickers will be sent through the mail.